 The Commissioner serves as registrar in order to oversee and monitor the lobbyist registry.

 Lobbyists are responsible for entering their information into the registry.
-The last day to register for 2021 activities was February 28, 2022.
+The last day to register for 2023 activities is January 31, 2023.

 Yukon's Conflict of Interest Commissioner